pachyderm/pachyderm/doc/deployment/rbac.md

 # RBAC

-Pachyderm has support for Kubernetes Role Based Access Control (RBAC) feature.
+Pachyderm has support for Kubernetes Role-Based Access Controls (RBAC).
 This support is a default part of all Pachyderm deployments, there's nothing special for you to do as a user.
 You can see the ClusterRole which is created for Pachyderm's service account by doing: